Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models

 \section{density-density response}

-In this section, we explicitly derive the corresponding Lindhard function for the band HK model.
+In this section, we explicitly derive the corresponding density response function for the band HK model.
 Just as in non-interacting systems, the susceptibility is calculated through the density-density correlation function at finite temperature $T=1/\beta$.
 The correlation function can be decomposed into a convolution of two Green functions,